x448/workflows/README.md

-# Privacy Respecting Workflows using GitHub Actions
+# Secure Workflows using GitHub Actions

 ## CI Go Coverage - ci-go-cover.yml
-This workflow checks if Go (golang) code coverage satisfies the minimum specified percent for your project.
+This self-contained workflow checks if Go (golang) code coverage satisfies the minimum specified percent for your project.

+It doesn't download and execute scripts hosted by 3rd parties because [doing such things leads to bad problems](https://www.securityweek.com/codecov-bash-uploader-dev-tool-compromised-supply-chain-hack).

+The code to check coverage is very small, easy to audit, and embedded inside GitHub Actions workflow .yml file.

 Example from fxamacker/cbor:
 [![](https://github.com/fxamacker/cbor/workflows/cover%20%E2%89%A598%25/badge.svg)](https://github.com/fxamacker/cbor/actions?query=workflow%3A%22cover+%E2%89%A598%25%22)